bruab/bruab.github.io/guest-spots.md

 Here's a list of podcast / YouTube collaborations I've been involved in.

+## FreenaceU podcast

+We walked through where to focus when setting up a website as a freelancer.
+Listen [here](https://www.freelanceu.com/freeupodcast/website-set-up-class/).

 ## Freelance Gems podcast (October '22)

 I talked to Isabel about web strategy for freelancers.
 Listen [here](https://anchor.fm/freelance-gems/episodes/WTF-is-Website-Strategy--with-Brian-David-Hall-e1p5tlq).